nnao45/pexpo/README.md

 This is inspired the [pinger](https://github.com/hirose31/pinger), [Exping](http://www.woodybells.com/exping.html).

 ***Current pexpo's version: 1.10***
-(If not display version, you use verison Before 1.00...Please Reinstall.)
+(If not display version, you may use verison Before 1.00...Sorry, You shuold reinstall.)

 ## Usage
 ```bash